Your cookie preferences

 What is the true cost of the balance transfer fee?

-Most credit card providers charge a balance transfer fee of around 3% when you move your debt from one card to another.
+Most credit card providers charge a balance transfer fee of between 1% and 3.5% when you move your debt from one card to another.
 This varies between cards and providers.

 As the fee is worked out as a percentage, the cost of the transfer fee will rise with the amount you transfer.